A Team Approach to Care

 The straining of muscles during vaginal birth delivery is the most common cause of a cystocele.
 However, other kinds of straining, such as heavy lifting or repeated straining during bowel movements, may also cause the bladder to weaken and fall.
 Cystocele has also been linked to women who are experiencing menopause.

 This is due to the fact that the hormone estrogen helps keep the muscles in and around the vagina firm and strong.
-When women stop having menstrual cycles, formation of estrogen also stops, causing the muscles that support the vagina and bladder to weaken.
+When women stop having menstrual cycles,

 Depending on the severity of the condition, treatment options may vary from no treatment at all for grade 1 (mild) cystocele to surgery for more serious and advanced cases – grade 2 or 3 cystocele.
 If symptoms are not too bothersome, you may be advised to avoid heavy lifting or straining activity that may cause a mild cystocele to worsen.
 If symptoms are noticeably bothersome, a vaginal pessary may be used to hold the bladder in place, which is a device that comes in a variety of shapes and sizes.